1Lighty/BetterDiscordPlugins/README.md

 Replaces "Several people are typing" with who is actually typing, plus "x others" if it can't fit.
 Number of shown people typing can be changed.

 ## [BetterUnavailableGuilds](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/BetterUnavailableGuilds "BetterUnavailableGuilds")
-Show the icons of unavailable guilds (servers) normally.
-Enables interaction with unavailable/offline guilds (servers).
+Force Discord to show server icons of unavailable servers, instead of "1 server is unavailable" and enable interaction with the server (ability to leave the server, move it around, etc).

 ##  [CrashRecovery](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/CrashRecovery "CrashRecovery")
 In the event that your Discord crashes, the plugin enables you to get Discord back to a working state, without needing to reload at all.